RBI Scholarship Program

-Scholarship recipients will be notified in May.
+Scholarship recipients will be notified in late July.
 The names of all scholarship recipients will be posted on MLB.com/rbi.
-Letters to all applicants will be mailed in May indicating the disposition of your application.
+Letters to all applicants will be mailed in late July indicating the disposition of your application.

 Where does funding for the RBI for RBI Scholarships come from?

-The scholarships are fully funded by MLB Charities.
+The scholarships are fully funded by MLB's Urban Youth Foundation.

 Is the RBI for RBI Scholarship an athletic or academic scholarship?